How To: These Browsers Let You Add Web Apps and Bookmarks to Your iPhone's Home Screen

-These Browsers Let You Add Web Apps and Bookmarks to Your iPhone's Home Screen
+You Don't Need Safari to Add Web Apps to Your iPhone's Home Screen — Try These Browsers Instead

-With iOS 16.4 and iPadOS 16.4, released March 27, 2023, third-party mobile web browsers have the tools they need to implement Add to Home Screen.
-If supported, whether with your default browser or not, you can add shortcuts for web apps to your Home Screen that will open in their own WebView instances.
+Since iOS 16.4 and iPadOS 16.4, third-party mobile web browsers have had the tools needed to implement Add to Home Screen.
+If supported, whether it's your default browser or not, you can add shortcuts for web apps to your Home Screen that will open in their own WebView instances.

 Web Apps vs. Web Bookmarks

 For a website or webpage to open as a web app on your iPhone or iPad, it must include "standalone" or "fullscreen" display views in its manifest file.
-If true, the web app will open in its own WebView, and it will get its own card in your iPhone or iPad's app switcher, separate from Safari or the web browser that created the shortcut.
-Web apps can also issue web push notifications like regular apps do, also a new feature as of iOS 16.4 and iPadOS 16.4.
+If true, the web app will open in its own WebView, and it will get its own card in your iPhone's or iPad's app switcher, separate from your web browser.

 According to Apple, a website or webpage added to your Home Screen that's missing web app behavior in the manifest file and has no "meta" tag marking it as web app capable will be a simple bookmark that opens up as a tab in your default web browser.

 Before iOS 16.4 and iPadOS 16.4, Home Screen bookmarks created with Safari would open in Safari.
-However, since other apps can add Home Screen bookmarks, Apple changed the behavior to open Home Screen bookmarks in whatever browser you have as your default.
+However, since other apps can add Home Screen bookmarks now, Home Screen bookmarks will open in whatever browser you have set as your default.

-Otherwise, the icon will display a matching color from the website's design and a monogram that uses the first letter of the website's name (not the domain name), as seen in the right image below.
+Otherwise, the icon will display a matching color from the website's design and a monogram that uses the first letter of the webpage's title (not the domain name), as seen in the right image below.
 Unfortunately, changing the name for the Home Screen icon will not change the letter used.

 Before iOS 16.4 and iPadOS 16.4, Home Screen bookmark icons that had no preferred icons showed up as ugly screenshots of the webpages.